 It is no coincidence that the Convention took place at the then-new Wesleyan Chapel.
 In 1843, the Wesleyan Methodist Church split from the Methodist Episcopal Church.
-Issues included whether to oppose slavery abstractly (a sort of bare bones abolitionism) or to engage in more radical forms of activism such as defying the Fugitive Slave Act, sheltering escaped slaves, and participating in the Underground Railroad.
+Issues included whether to oppose slavery abstractly (a sort of bare bones abolitionism) or to engage in more radical forms of activism such as defying the Fugitive Slave Act of 1850, sheltering escaped slaves, and participating in the Underground Railroad.
 The Wesleyans took the more radical position.

 Their number included many reformers, including some who believed in equality between men and women.
 At that time, Seneca Falls was a particular hotbed of radical reform agitation.
 Seneca Falls’s Wesleyan congregation was the first to build a chapel, and for many years the Seneca Falls chapel was the largest Wesleyan chapel in New York.
 It was routinely made available for reform speakers and events.
 No facility then in Seneca Falls would have been more likely to welcome the Woman’s Rights Convention.